What is family minimalism for our family?

 Family Minimalism Led Us to Simplify TOO!

-Yes we simplified our stuff by decluttering, but more importantly we simplified our lives.
-At first I just decluttered everything.
+Yes, we simplified our stuff by decluttering, but more importantly, we simplified our lives.
+At first, I just decluttered everything.
 As time went on I started to simplify what we did in life too.

-Personally I stopped watching TV and we only have one TV in our home.
+Personally, I stopped watching TV and we only have one TV in our home.
 This is on purpose, it’s not because we can’t afford another TV.
 I found TV to be a major distraction for myself so I decided to stop watching.

-I try to only go shopping for food once a week and meal plan, this saves money and gives me more time.
+I try to only go shopping for food once a week and a meal plan, this saves money and gives me more time.